-The term loan and revolving credit facility were refinanced in March 2021 by Standard Chartered Bank (SCB).
+The term loan and revolving credit facilities have been financed by Standard Chartered Bank (SCB).
 SCB, as Security Trustee, holds a debenture with the group of companies headed by Cheshire Salt Holdings Limited and including the Company.
 The particulars of this charge are: